juancarlospaco/awesome-streaming-tools/README.md

 # Twitch Extensions

-- Few Twitch extensions for tech streams, random order, as example, theres always more on the Twitch catalog.
+Few Twitch extensions for tech streams, random order, as example, theres always more on the Twitch catalog.

+Something to consider for tech streams is that sometimes the most popular and effective Twitch Extensions for other categories can fail on tech streams, that tend to have less than 100 viewers, because if the extension is too Bits hungry no one will really use it, so Twitch Extensions without Bits, at least for basic functionality are preferred.

 ## GitHub Projects